ucns3d-team/UCNS3D/README.md

 ### Compilation Dependencies

-The solver makes use of BLAS libraries that are required for the compilation and running of the solver.
+The solver used BLAS libraries (before V3.0) for the compilation and running of the solver.

 * Intel MKL library
 * OpenBLAS